 Building Spelling Skills, Grade 3, Evan Moor Educational Publishers, (9781557998415)

-Supplies: small pencil sharpener, cow-marbled notebook, 2-pocket folder
+Supplies: cow-marbled notebook, 2-pocket folder

 STEM I (Grades 2-3) – Students will participate in a curriculum based on the idea of educating students in four specific disciplines — science, technology, engineering and mathematics — in an interdisciplinary and applied approach.
 Rather than teach the four disciplines as separate and discrete subjects, STEM integrates them into a cohesive learning paradigm based on real-world applications.